lykmapipo/generator-mvp/README.md

 ```

 ### `grunt test`
-to run in test mode use
+To run in test mode use
 ```sh
 $ grunt test
 ```